 The detectors that record particle collisions have 100 million read-out channels and take 14 million pictures per second.
-It's akin to saving 14 million selfies with every tick of a watch's second hand.

-Guenther Dissertori, a professor of particle physics at CERN and the Swiss Federal Institute of Technology in Zurich, said the task of finding matter's most basic particle is vastly more difficult than finding that proverbial needle in a haystack.
+It is akin to saving 14 million selfies with every tick of a watch's second hand.
+Needles and haystacks Guenther Dissertori, a professor of particle physics at CERN and the Swiss Federal Institute of Technology in Zurich, said the task of finding matter's most basic particle is vastly more difficult than finding that proverbial needle in a haystack.
 "The search for the particle is more than a search for a needle in a haystack.
-We get 14 million haystacks per second - and unfortunately the needle also looks like hay," Dissertori said.
-"The amount of data produced at CERN was impressive 10 years ago, but is not as impressive as what's produced today."
+We get 14 million haystacks per second - and unfortunately the needle also looks like hay,"